Katarmal Sun Temple – Visit from Nayalap

 History

 The temple was built in the 9th Century by the Katyuri kings and bears witness to the architecture of the day.
 Masons of the time used a mixture of lime and lentil paste to make the adhesive agent.
 To learn more about the architecture of the region, click here.
-The idols at the Katarmal Sun Temple consist of the old sun god Burhadita.
+The idols at the Katarmal Sun Temple consist of the old sun god Burhadita and Vraddhaditya.
 He is flanked by Parvati & Shiva and Laxmi & Narayana.
-Apart from the main shrine, there are 45 smaller shrines in this temple.
+Apart from the main shrine, there are 44 smaller shrines in this temple for various dieties.
+The temple was built as the Katyuris linked to the Suryavansha lineage tracing back to the Sun God.

-Apart from visiting the Katarmal temple, you can also hike up to the Syahi Devi temple.
+Apart from visiting the Katarmal temple, you can also hike up to the Syahi Devi temple from Nayalap.
+It is the highest temple in this valley.

 Where is the Katarmal Sun Temple Located?